 Habitat: Fragrant Bedstraw is found in rich woods and moist grounds in meadows and riparian edges.
 It prefers moist conditions and at least partial shade.
 It grows from a rhizomatous root system which allows it to spread forming colonies.
 It can also re-seed itself.
 Should you wish to plant it, (doubtful) root divisions will work best.

 Names: The genus name, Galium, is from the Greek word, gala, meaning 'milk' and is a reference to the use of come Galium species to curdle milk, as they contain an enzyme that does that.
 The species name, triflorum, is from the Latin meaning '3-flowered' referring the clusters of 3.
-The author name for the plant classification, ‘Michx.’, refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+The author name for the plant classification from 1803, ‘Michx.’, refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, containing the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Comparisons: See bottom of the page.